Peter Norman: Death

 Norman died of a heart attack on 3 October 2006 in Melbourne at the age of 64.
 The US Track and Field Federation proclaimed 9 October 2006, the date of his funeral, as Peter Norman Day.
-Thirty-eight years after the three made history, both Smith and Carlos gave eulogies and were pallbearers at Norman's funeral.
-At the time of his death, Norman was survived by his second wife, Jan, and their daughters Belinda and Emma, his first wife, Ruth, and children Gary, Sandra and Janita and four grandchildren.
+Thirty-eight years after the three first made history, both Smith and Carlos gave eulogies and were pallbearers at Norman's funeral.
+At the time of his death, Norman was survived by his second wife, Jan, and their daughters Belinda and Emma.
+Additionally, he was survived by his first wife, Ruth; their children Gary, Sandra, and Janita; and four grandchildren.

 Black power salute

 Medal ceremony

-After the 200 metres final, the three athletes went to the medal podium for their medals to be presented by David Cecil, 6th Marquess of Exeter.
-On the podium, during the playing of "The Star-Spangled Banner", Smith and Carlos famously joined in a Black Power salute.
-This salute was later described in Tommie Smith's autobiography as a human rights salute, not a Black Power salute.
+On the medal podium after the medal presentation by David Cecil, 6th Marquess of Exeter and during the playing of the US anthem, "The Star-Spangled Banner", Tommie Smith and John Carlos performed a Black Power salute (which Tommie Smith later described in his 2007 autobiography as a human rights salute, rather than an outright Black Power salute).

 Norman wore a badge on the podium in support of the Olympic Project for Human Rights (OPHR).
 After the final, Carlos and Smith had told Norman what they were planning to do during the ceremony.
-As journalist Martin Flanagan wrote: "They asked Norman if he believed in human rights.
+Journalist Martin Flanagan wrote: "They asked Norman if he believed in human rights.
 He said he did.
 They asked him if he believed in God.
 Norman, who came from a Salvation Army background, said he believed strongly in God.
 We knew that what we were going to do was far greater than any athletic feat.
 He said, 'I'll stand with you'.
 Carlos said he expected to see fear in Norman's eyes.
 He didn't; 'I saw love'."
 On the way to the medal ceremony, Norman saw the OPHR badge being worn by Paul Hoffman, a white member of the US rowing team, and asked him if he could wear it.
 It was Norman who suggested that Smith and Carlos share the black gloves used in their salute, after Carlos left his pair at the Olympic Village.
-This is the reason for Smith raising his right fist, while Carlos raised his left.
+This is the reason Smith raised a gloved right fist and Carlos raised his gloved left.